mcjkurz/qhchina/docs/pkg_docs/word_embeddings/index.md

 If v1 and v2 are single vectors, computes similarity between them.
 If either is a matrix of vectors, uses sklearn's implementation for efficiency.
 Returns 0.0 if either vector has zero norm (to avoid division by zero).

 **Parameters:**
-- `v1` (numpy.ndarray or list): First vector or matrix of vectors
+- `v1` (numpy.ndarray or list): First vector or matrix of vectors.
-- `v2` (numpy.ndarray or list  ): Second vector or matrix of vectors
+- `v2` (numpy.ndarray or list): Second vector or matrix of vectors.

 **Returns:**
-(float or numpy.ndarray) Cosine similarity score(s).
+float or numpy.ndarray: Cosine similarity score(s).
 For single vectors, returns a float in range [-1, 1].
 For matrices, returns a 2D similarity matrix.

 <br>